 Investment Advisory Services

 There are two main investment philosophies out there: active and passive.
-Active managers try to outperform some benchmark such as the S&P 500.
+Active managers try to pick “things” in order to outperform some benchmark such as the S&P 500.
 On the contrary, passive managers invest with the market.
-They accept the returns of the market because they believe overall, markets are efficient and it’s really hard to do better than the market.
+They accept the returns of the market because they believe overall, markets are efficient and it’s hard to do better than the market.

-I spent years reading academic papers on investments.
-Although there certainly are arguments for active management (for example, in bad times, active management beats passive investing), in the end, I will sum up the research in one sentence.
-Active management is expensive.
+As a PhD student, I spent years reading academic papers on investments.
+Although there certainly are arguments for active management, in the end, I will sum up the research in one sentence.
+Active management is expensive, and it does not have a consistent track record of outperformance (actually, it has the opposite record).
 This usually translates into lower returns to investors.
 Few funds (and managers) produce enough returns to justify those costs and more importantly, it is really hard to identify successful active management consistently.

 |Account Value||Annual Advisory Fee|